 International Program Prosposal Guide

-The Office of Diversity and International Affairs (ODIA)
+The Office of International Affairs (OIA)

 International (Study Abroad, Exchange, and Workshops) Program Proposals should address the following Standards of Good Practice for Education Abroad: